ZeroConfig/CLI/README.md

 # Input

-There are two distinct forms of input implemented.
-One is to read files and the other is specialized in reading `STDIN`.
+There are multiple distinct forms of input implemented.
+One is to read files.
+It is complemented by a resource specialized in streaming Gzip encoded files.
+Another is specialized in reading `STDIN`.
+Lastly, one is specialized in streaming HTTP resources.

 Input sources are implemented as generators and can thus be used to stream data line by line.